KhushiSingla-tech/sentiment_analysis/README.md

 - NLP algorithm implemented step by step.
 - Emotion analysis graph is generated.
 - Positive and negative vibes are fetched from particular sentence or paragraph.
+- Gists are used to store stop words and emotions data set.